Tax Planning FAQ

 State tax implications

-Flexible Approach: We typically recommend drawing from multiple account types each year in proportions that optimize your tax situation rather than rigid sequential drawdowns.
+Flexible Approach: In working with clients who engage our services, we typically recommend drawing from multiple account types each year in proportions that optimize your tax situation rather than rigid sequential drawdowns.

 How can I reduce Medicare IRMAA surcharges?